o-daneel/Lunii.RE/ANALYSIS.md

 <img src="resources/mem_map.png" width="400">

 Three of them are of interest:
-1. QuadSPI external flash from `0x8000 0000 - 0x9FFF FFFF`
+1. QuadSPI external flash from `0x80000000_0x9FFFFFFF`
    512KB are split in two 256KB parts.
 One for current firmware, and another for backup.
+    * 1st 256K pane : Firmware A in `0x90000000_0x9003FFFF`
+    * 2nd 256K pane : Firmware B in `0x9003FFFF_0x9007FFFF`
-2. Internal flash from `0x0800 0000 - 0x0800 FFFF`
+2. Internal flash from `0x08000000_0x0800FFFF`
-3. Internal RAM from `0x2000 0000 - 0x2003 FFFF`
+3. Internal RAM from `0x20000000_0x2003FFFF`

 ## Bootloader Firmware

-TBD : boot process & steps + jump to main at `0x9000 0000`
+1. Initialize many peripheral (FPU, RCC, GPIOF/C/A/D, ADC3, UART4, CRC, QSPI)
+2. Check that batt level not critical (or abort)
+3. Check for Firmware update
+   1. only if USB is plugged
+   2. preapre SDMMC2
+   3. mount sdcard
+   4. Try to open `fa.bin`
+   5. if exists, read crc and check update crc

-1. checks CRC of main firmware
+   6. if CRC ok : erase sectors and write main firmware
+   7. Close, remove update file, umount SD
+4. Read main FW CRC and check it
+5. if failed, backup FW
+   1. Read backup FW CRC and check it
-2. in case firmware is corrupted, copy backup firmware to main
+   2. if CRC ok : erase sectors and write backup firmware to main
-3. boot main firmware
+   3. if any error, dead loop
+7. Init QPSI (if not done yet)
+8. Switch to main FW

 This FW contains FatFs (different config) for SD access and performs read/write to QSPI flash though commands
+It also contains storyteller identification data :
+* `0x0800C000_0x0800C007` - SNU
+* `0x0800C008_0x0800C088` - Extra data ciphered ? (including second Key)

+**TODO** :
-**TODO** : review addresses for Backup & Main FW around checks and restore
+- <s>review addresses for Backup & Main FW around checks and restore<s>

 ## Main Firmware
-The full firmware ! might be located at `0x9000 0000` (TBC)
+The full firmware ! might be located at `0x90000000`
 **Version =** 2.22

+### Mapping

+Few interesting offsets :
+* `0x90000000` - 0x1E0 Bytes : VectorTable
+* `0x90000400` - 4 Bytes : Firmware CRC offset

-## Backup firmware
+## Backup Firmware
-A short mini firmware ! might be located at `0x8000 0000` (TBC)
+A short mini firmware ! might be located at `0x90040000`
 **Version =** 2.16
 **Objective =** make sure that an USB mass storage is accessible for MainFW reload

 ## SNU location

-8 bytes for SNU located at : `0x0800 C000 - 0x0800 C007` (internal flash)
+8 bytes for SNU located at : `0x0800C000_0x0800C007` (internal flash)
 All around .md file that is recreated if not there.
 How and when is it inserted into firmware ?
 Updates push to storyteller might be generic, for all boxes.
 Lunii store might be injecting SNU + recomputing CRC (To be confirmed)